-Picture yourself settling down at your computer when you first considered home education.
+Picture yourself settling down at your computer.
 You take a deep breath and google "homeschooling."
-You have perfect clarity as you research ... complete confidence you can find what you need and be a great teacher, right?
+You have perfect clarity as you explore home education ... you have complete confidence you can find what you need and be a great teacher, right?